Vice Chair, Vancouver Managing Partner and National Leader ESG Strategy & Solutions

 Policy Council Committee Chair

-Brad Eshleman was the President of Western Stevedoring Company Limited, a diversified transportation and logistics company.
-During his career at Western, Brad has been active in growing and diversifying the Company and sits as a Director on a number of subsidiary companies including Coast 2000 Terminals, CVS Cruise Victoria, Squamish Terminals, Tidal Transport, Tymac Launch Services, BC Vehicle Processing Center, Associated Stevedoring and British Yukon Railway Co.
+Brad Eshleman was the President of Western Group Holdings Limited/Western Stevedoring Company Limited, a diversified transportation and logistics company.
+During his career at Western, Brad was active in growing and diversifying the Company with acquisitions and joints ventures including Coast 2000 Terminals, Interhold, Pacific Northwest Transportation Services, Squamish Terminals, Tidal Transport, Tymac Launch Services, BC Vehicle Processing Center, BMS Group Services and G3 Terminal Vancouver.

 Educated at the University of British Columbia, Brad received his Chartered Accountant designation while articling with KPMG prior to joining Western and holds the Institute of Corporate Directors designation (ICD.D).